Ethics toolkit for medical students

 It does this in the following ways:

-• fostering good medical practice
+• fostering good medical practice;

-• promoting high standards of medical education and training
+• promoting high standards of medical education and training;

 • keeping a list of registered medical practitioners.

-In setting ethical standards in medicine, the GMC publishes guidance on good practice that both medical students and doctors are expected to adhere to and against which their fitness to practice can, if necessary, be judged.
+In setting ethical standards in medicine, the GMC publishes guidance on good practice that both medical students and doctors are expected to adhere to and against which their fitness to practise can, if necessary, be judged.

 Promoting excellence